-Engagement with customers and neighbours in the Midlands and Gloucestershire to Wales area
+Engagement with customers and neighbours in the South Midlands area

-Early engagement with the Department for Transport (DfT), Office of Rail and Road, Transport Focus, Midlands Connect and Western Gateway (Sub-national Transport Bodies) and Network Rail shaped our engagement with customers and neighbours in the Midlands and Gloucestershire to Wales area.
+Early engagement with the Department for Transport (DfT), Office of Rail and Road, Transport Focus, Midlands Connect, England's Economic Heartland and Western Gateway Sub-national Transport Bodies and Network Rail shaped our engagement with customers and neighbours in the South Midlands.
 We gathered evidence from a cross-section of Members of Parliament (MPs), interested parties, road users and communities at a route level to understand their needs for the future.
 This built on engagement that had taken place with national interested parties, such as environmental groups, organisations representing road users, business organisations and transport campaigning groups.
 This engagement has informed the development of the route objectives.